chriskuchar/rfviz/Rfviz.md

 This package is currently available on Github.
 Use install\_github("chrisbeckett8/rfviz") to download and use it.
 I am submitting it to CRAN this week.
 Once it is on CRAN this will be updated.

+For the source code on Github, visit https://github.com/chrisbeckett8/rfviz.

 Background
 ==========